Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 **Regulations Personnel:** Any and all applicable personnel that, when speaking outside of Nova Corporation’s sites, have access to or, when speaking inside Nova Corporation’s sites, are on the Regulations Department team.

-**Security Personnel:** Any and all applicable personnel that have a loadout which includes weapons, including, but not limited to, the Security Corps.
+**Security Personnel:** Any and all applicable personnel that are normally tasked with defending sites/Corporation personnel/Corporation property and such.
+Examples of Security Personnel are, of course, the Security Corps and it's respective Task Force Detachments.

 **Engineering Personnel:** Any and all applicable personnel that, when speaking outside of Nova Corporation’s sites, have access to or, when speaking inside Nova Corporation’s sites, are on the Engineering Department team.